NixOS/nixpkgs/doc/languages-frameworks/lua.section.md

 #### lua.withPackages function

-The `lua.withPackages` function provides a simpler interface to the `python.buildEnv` functionality.
+The `lua.withPackages` takes a function as an argument that is passed the set of lua packages and returns the list of packages to be included in the environment.
-It takes a function as an argument that is passed the set of python packages and returns the list of the packages to be included in the environment.
 Using the `withPackages` function, the previous example for the luafilesystem environment can be written like this:
 ```nix
 with import <nixpkgs> {};